Free Crochet Octopus Pattern {+ Video Tutorial}

 • Cut yarn and sew in any loose ends.

-Stitch the eyes onto the body – where you want them to go and with a different coloured yarn stitch into the middle of the eye from the centre out 8 times.
+Stitch the eyes onto the body – where you want them to go and with a different colored yarn stitch into the middle of the eye from the centre out 8 times.

-Then stitch a mouth onto the face – in a smile – using three to four stitches.
+Then stitch a mouth onto the face – in a smile – using three to four stitches using a dark color like grey or black thread or yarn.

 Leave a Reply